grrrwaaa/courses/film6246/unreal.md

 ### Media sound

-If the video has sound, you can also create a Media Sound Wave for it
+If the video has sound, you can also create a Media Sound Wave for it -- it will also play and stop in sync with the video.

+- Right-click on the media asset in the content browser and choose "Create Media Sound Wave"
+- drag the newly created sound wave into the world

 ---